pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

 - The top layer format of the NFC tag is an NDEF message.
 - The message has an **NDEF record** of MIME type **application/vnd.prusa3d.mat.nfc**.
-   - The material record should be the first one within the message.
-Adding further records is allowed.
    - The payload of the record consists of:
       1. **Meta section** (CBOR map)
          - Always at the beginning of the payload.